Dry suit: Introduction of the watertight zipper and variable volume dry suit

 Development of space-suits led to the pressure-tight zipper, first manufactured by B.F.
 Goodrich, and first used on a dry suit by Bev Morgan in 1956.
 The suit was in expanded neoprene and had an oral inflator and latex seals.
 This was followed by the Unisuit, by Poseidon Industri AB of Sweden, also in neoprene, and which included a low pressure inflator valve and exhaust valves.
 The zipper ran from mid-back to mid-chest via the crotch.
 This design became the industry standard for a while and use was widespread.
 Overpressure valves were installed in the ankles, wrists and neck of dry suits to remove excessive air introduced through the face mask to prevent discomfort created by squeeze, which also increased the insulation capacity of the undergarments.
-These were called constant volume dry suits, though the volume of gas in them will vary with the underwear in use, and the attitude of the diver in the water.
+These were called constant volume dry suits, though the volume of gas in them will vary with the underwear in use, the attitude of the diver in the water, and during descent, with depth and manual addition of gas.
 What is constant is actually the opening pressure of the dump valves.
 Also in Sweden, Stig Insulán and Jorn Stubdal developed a vulcanised rubber drysuit, and Insulán patented the semi-automatic variable volume dry suit exhaust valve in 1971.
 This valve has a user adjustable overpressure opening setting, and can also be manually opened.
 When combined with the low pressure inflator valve, it gave the diver precise and trouble-free buoyancy control in what became known as the variable volume dry suit.
-Since then, plastic watertight zippers have been developed and are in widespread use on new suits and for replacement of damaged zippers, though the original metal zippers are still available both as original equipment and for replacements.
+Since then, plastic watertight zippers have been developed and are in widespread use on new suits and for replacement of damaged zippers, though the original metal toothed zippers are still available both as original equipment and for replacements.
+The all plastic injection moulded zipper must be greased on the landing wedge of the slider to create a proper seal.